Erd\H{o}s-P\'osa property of chordless cycles and its applications: Hitting all tulips

 A cycle $H$ of $G_{deldom}$ is an \emph{almost $F$-extension} if it satisfies the following. \begin{enumerate}[(i)] \item[(i')] $\abs{V(H)\cap V(C)}=1$ and the vertex in $V(H)\cap V(C)$ is a non-branching point of $F$ in $C$. \item[(ii')] $H-V(C)$ is an induced path of $G_{deldom}$ and contains no vertex of $F$. \item[(iii')] There exists a vertex $v\in V(H)$ such that $\dist_H(v,V(H)\cap V(C))=2$ and $v\notin N[F]$. \end{enumerate} We call the vertex in $V(H)\cap V(C)$ the \emph{root} of the almost $F$-extension $H$.

 It is not difficult to see that given a $(2,3)$-subgraph $F$ containing $C$, there is a polynomial-time algorithm to find a shortest $F$-extension $P$ or correctly decides that there is no $F$-extension.
-For this, we exhaustively guess five vertices $x,y,x',y',v$ such that \begin{itemize} \item $x$ and $y$ are non-branching points of $F$ such that $x\in V(C)$, \item $x'$ and $y'$ are neighbors of $x$ and $y$ in $V(G_{deldom})\setminus V(F)$, respectively, \item $v$ is a neighbor of $x'$ in $V(G)\setminus N[F]$. \end{itemize} Since we are looking for a $(x,y)$-path $P$ where $\mathring{x}P\mathring{y}$ is induced, we check whether there is a path from $v$ to $y'$ in $G_{deldom}-((V(F)\cup N[x'])\setminus \{v\})$.
+For this, we exhaustively guess five vertices $x,y,x',y',v$ such that \begin{itemize} \item $x$ and $y$ are non-branching points of $F$ such that $x\in V(C)$, \item $x'$ and $y'$ are neighbors of $x$ and $y$ in $V(G_{deldom})\setminus V(F)$, respectively, \item $v$ is a neighbor of $x'$ in $V(G)\setminus N[F]$. \end{itemize} Since we are looking for an $(x,y)$-path $P$ where $\mathring{x}P\mathring{y}$ is induced, we check whether there is a path from $v$ to $y'$ in $G_{deldom}-((V(F)\cup N[x'])\setminus \{v\})$.
 If there is such a path, then we find a shortest one $Q$.
 Then $xx'v\odot vQy'\odot y'y$ is an $F$-extension.
 Among all possible choices of five vertices $x,y,x',y',v$, we find a shortest $F$-extension using these five vertices.
 Clearly if there is an $F$-extension, then we can find a tuple of such five vertices that outputs a shortest $F$-extension in the above procedure.

 Throughout this section, we heavily rely on the structure of a maximal subgraph obtained by adding a sequence of $F$-extensions exhaustively.
-We additionally impose a tie breaking rule for the choice of $F$-extensions.
+We additionally impose a tie break rule for the choice of $F$-extensions.